Todd-Werelius/grunt-ensure/README.md

 they can be matched against best practice file names.
 The ensure `options.production` object is shared among all targets unless it is overridden in a `options.production` object at the target scope.

-**options.production.root** : `string` A path prefix to be stripped from a practice file before comparisons made

 **options.production.pattern** : `string` |  `Array` of `string` used to search for production files